CICE-Consortium/Icepack/doc/source/science_guide/sg_thermo.rst

 heat of vaporization of liquid water at :math:`0^{\circ}C`.
 Note that :math:`\rho L_v` is nearly an order of magnitude larger than typical values of :math:`q`.
 For positive latent heat fluxes, the deposited snow or ice is assumed to have the same enthalpy as the existing surface layer.
+Some climate models (for example, GEOS-ESM) compute mass flux (sublimation or deposition) in the atmsophere model which assumes vapor deposits or sublimates at 0 degC.
+In this case, mass conservation is enforced and the resulting discrepancy in energy is resolved by another term ``sblx`` and passed to ocean.
+This option is only on when ``enforcing_massflux = true``.

 After growth and melting, the various ice layers no longer have equal thicknesses.
 We therefore adjust the layer interfaces, conserving